Safety Moment Ideas: 24 Topics to Enhance Safety Culture

 14. Avoiding slips, trips, and falls

 Workplace injuries caused by slips, trips, and falls cause workers to miss an average of 14 days of work.
-Go over common hazards to watch for in your work environment, as well as the process for reporting and mitigating the risks.
+Go over potential hazards to watch for in your work environment, like tripping hazards, signage to be aware of, fall protection if necessary, the process for reporting incidents and near misses, and how to mitigate the risks.

 15. Piling, stocking, and shelving hazards

-Crowded aisles, tall stacks and full shelves can create potential hazards for employees and customers.
-Review how to properly store, stack, and display inventory, as well as good habits for avoiding cluttered emergency exit routes.
+Crowded aisles, tall stacks, and full shelves can create potential safety hazards for employees and customers.
+Review how to properly store, stack, and display inventory, as well as safe practices for avoiding cluttered emergency exit routes.
+A related safety moment topic would be ladder safety.

 16. Safe lifting techniques